My Best Posts

 Note: I’m working on a major new project to make it easy for normal people to understand their microbiome test results.
-Meanwhile, if you have test results from uBiome or others, please contact me and I’ll be happy to help you (if you give me your data!)
+Meanwhile, if you’ve tested yourself with uBiome or others, please contact me and I’ll be happy to help you (if you give me your data!)

 How to interpret your uBiome results: My article in O’Reilly’s BioCoder.